- TAX INFO

 Line 8 - Alabama Prepaid Affordable College Tuition Program (PACT) or Alabama College Education Savings Program Deduction

-Beginning January 1, 2008 you can deduct up to $5,000.00 per year for payments made to the Alabama Prepaid Affordable Tuition Program (PACT) or the Alabama College Education Savings Program.
+Beginning January 1, 2008 you can deduct up to $5,000.00, or $10,000.00 if filing joint, per year for payments made to the Alabama Prepaid Affordable Tuition Program (PACT) or the Alabama College Education Savings Program.

 Line 9 - Health Insurance Premium Deduction